Index of Biodiversity Surveys for Assessments (IBSA)

 Further details for IBSA Submissions are provided in our fact sheet.

 The IBSA website and data packages are to be used in accordance with the IBSA disclaimer and the metadata and licensing statements/summaries associated with the individual data packages.

-Further questions regarding IBSA and the portal can directed to the team at firstname.lastname@example.org.
-Queries related to supplying IBSA data packages for specific proposals and applications should be directed to the relevant agency assessing the submissions.
+IBSA-related queries that can’t be answered using the above resources may be sent to email@example.com.
+Queries related to supplying IBSA data packages for specific proposals and applications should be directed to the relevant assessing organisation.